top of page

 ---

-🔗 Continue Growing in Truth:
+Continue Growing in Truth

-👉 Visit the Foundations of Faith (Evergreen Teachings) Library
+Visit Foundations of Faith (Evergreen Teachings)

-👉 Explore Related Teachings on Sanctification and Spiritual Growth
+Explore Teachings on Surrender and Spiritual Growth

 ---